 Our critical priority at this time is to ensure that Mines Rescue remains equipped to provide critical emergency response services to industry.
 We have controls in place to ensure response capability is maintained outside of our training commitments, such as ensuring Duty Officers are isolated from training operations.

-Other health and safety preventative measures have been implemented at each Mines Rescue station to screen attendees on arrival and to minimise potential exposure while at our training facilities.
+Other health and safety preventative measures continue at each Mines Rescue station to screen attendees on arrival and to minimise potential exposure whilst at our training facilities.

-We are following the Australian Government’s advice and taking considered action to ensure the health, safety and well-being of our people and community.
-We have taken the following precautionary measures and we have made the following changes to these scheduled events:
+We are following the NSW Government’s advice and taking considered action to ensure the health, safety and well-being of our people and community.

 We recognise that these are uncertain and upsetting times and our thoughts go out to the people who have been directly affected by this extraordinary situation as well as to the healthcare and other frontline employees dealing with the virus and keeping communities safe.

 Should you wish to know more about Coal Services’ response to COVID-19, please click the link below.